jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Professional driver on a closed course.
 And still a gas car, with four wheels, probably stuck in traffic._

 The truth is cars are all so similar today, few stand out.
 Because to civilization in 2020, what makes a car special is it's reliability, how well a mechanic maintains it, how good your dealer treated you.
 The frills are interesting, enjoyable, but in the end don't really matter.
 You're the same cyborg with almost any car.
 My customers admitted as much, because after an accident, what they wanted most of all was a rental car.
 Fancy features and made up colors didn't matter; they just needed to get around to get on with their lives.
-Dark majic turns us into introcets, who think we're participating in the game of civilization as important player gods, but we're really just distracted extras living in the past.
+Dark majic turns us into introvert, who think we're participating in the game of civilization as important player gods, but we're really just distracted extras living in the past.

 The Industrial Age powers want to distract us.
 To be a happy community again, Main Street has to wake-up to dark majic and survive the Death Star.
 Let's see how we did against Darth Blockbuster himself.